Canon 750D vs Sony A7R III

 Review summary: Canon 750D vs Sony A7R III

-So what conclusions can be drawn?
+So how do things add up?
 Is the Canon 750D better than the Sony A7R III or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 750D: